bentwheel/lgbtq-retirement-meps-analysis/README.md

 estimates by using the error bars.
 As you view the data visualizations that follow, you should make use of the error bars to question the degree of belief to which our estimates reflect “true” population-level differences between cohorts.
+For example, if the solid bars for two populations show different estimates, but the error bars overlap, a healthy degree of skepticism should be used when drawing conclusions about potential differences.

-Finally, as you inspect the data visualizations in this essay, please refer to the accompanying data table for the respective visualizations in [Appendix A](#appendix-a-data-tables) for additional information about the estimates or their variability and statistical validity.
-Throughout the course of this essay, I will take every opportunity to cross-reference population-level estimates derived from MEPS data against available 3rd-party data sources in order to provide some level of external validation.
+Finally, as you inspect the data visualizations in this essay, please refer to the corresponding data table in [Appendix A](#appendix-a-data-tables) for additional information about the estimates or their variability and statistical validity.
+Throughout the course of this essay, I will take several opportunities to cross-reference population-level estimates derived from MEPS data against available third-party data sources in order to provide some level of external validation.

 ## A Validation Example: Estimating the Number of Same-Gender Marriages in the US